JohnCoene/fbadsinsightsr/README.md

 ## Access & Contributors ##

+Access to the package is restricted, email John Coene & GaoCong if you want to grant access to more users.

 * John Coene <john.coene@cmcm.com> (Author & maintainer)
 * DongYuNan <dongyunan@cmcm.com> (Tester)
 * GaoCong <gaocong1@cmcm.com> (User)

+*by Cheetah Mobile &copy;*